 The syncrepl engine, which is a consumer-side replication engine, can work with any backends.
-The LDAP Sync provider can be configured as an overlay on any backend, but works best with the back-bdb, back-hdb, or back-mdb backends.
+The LDAP Sync provider can be configured as an overlay on any backend, but works best with the back-mdb backend.

 The LDAP Sync provider maintains a contextCSN for each database as the current synchronization state indicator of the provider content.
 It is the largest entryCSN in the provider context such that no transactions for an entry having smaller entryCSN value remains outstanding.
 The contextCSN could not just be set to the largest issued entryCSN because entryCSN is obtained before a transaction starts and transactions are not committed in the issue order.